Australia's State Aviation Safety Program

 - coordination of Australia's engagement with ICAO.

-The Department of Infrastructure and Transport is the coordinating point for ICAO purposes, and is responsible for the development and maintenance of this SSP document and for monitoring progress against and reporting on the associated implementation plan.
+The Department of Infrastructure and Regional Development is the coordinating point for ICAO purposes, and is responsible for the development and maintenance of this SSP document and for monitoring progress against and reporting on the associated implementation plan.

-More information about the Department of Infrastructure and Transport can be found at:
+More information about the Department of Infrastructure and Regional Development can be found at:

 - About the Department